-Commissioned by Olive Tree Media, Christian Media and Arts Australia, Christian Schools Australia, Ministry Training Strategy, and the Titus Foundation, the 2017 Faith and Belief in Australia study explores the state of Christianity in Australia.
+Commissioned by Olive Tree Media, Christian Media and Arts Australia, Christian Schools Australia and Ministry Training Strategy, the 2017 Faith and Belief in Australia study explores the state of Christianity in Australia.
 The purpose of this research is to investigate faith and belief blockers among Australians and to understand perceptions, opinions, and attitudes towards Jesus, the Church and Christianity.